-According to these distances, once signals arising from protons at less than 4 Å from the metal are discarded because broadened beyond detection and signals from the aliphatic part of His-87 are discarded because arising from protons that are too far from the metal (in terms of chemical bonds) to experience A/h values larger than 1 MHz, the only possible assignments of signals A, C, D, and E are Cys-72 H $\beta$ 3, Cys-74 H $\beta$ 2, Cys-83 H $\beta$ 3, and His-87 H $\delta$ 2 (reported in bold in Table 2).
-A specific assignment of these signals can be proposed using the 1D NOE difference experiments collected by saturating signals A, D, and E, which could be selectively saturated (Fig. 2).
-The selective saturation of signals with $T_2 < 0.2$ ms is very difficult to accomplish (Banci et al., 1990a), as it requires too high power, which gives poor selectivity and difference spectra with a low signal-to-noise ratio.
-Only very sparse and weak NOEs (less than 2%) could be measured from hyperfine shifted signals to peaks of the diamagnetic region, consistent with the fact that NOE intensities are quenched for signals that experience paramagnetic relaxation enhancement.
+According to these distances, once signals arising from protons at less than 4 Å from the metal are discarded because broadened beyond detection and signals from the aliphatic part of His-87 are discarded because arising from protons that are too far from the metal (in terms of chemical bonds) to experience A/h values larger than 1 MHz, the only possible assignments of signals A, C, D, E are: Cys-72 H $^{\beta3}$ , Cys-74 H $^{\beta2}$ , Cys-83 H $^{\beta3}$ and His-87 H $^{\delta2}$ (reported in red-bold in Table 2).
+A specific assignment of these signals can be proposed using the 1D NOE difference experiments collected by saturating signals A, D and E, the only which could be selectively saturated (Figure 2).
+The selective saturation of signals with $T_2$ <0.2 ms is very difficult to accomplish (Banci et al., 1990a), as it requires too high power leading to poor selectivity, thus yielding difference spectra with a low signal-to-noise ratio.
+Only very sparse and weak NOEs (less than 2%) could be measured from hyperfine shifted signals to signals in the diamagnetic region, consistent with the fact that NOE intensities are quenched for signals that experience paramagnetic relaxation enhancement.
 Even in the absence of hyperfine shift, transverse relaxation may provide significant line broadening of signals in the proximity of the cluster, thus making cumbersome the interpretation of the 1D difference spectra.
-The NOE difference experiments recorded upon the selective saturation of hyperfine shifted signals A, D, and E (Fig. 2) can be compared with the pattern of NOEs that, from each of the possible assignments, can be predicted on the basis of the X-ray structure (PDB ID: 2QD0; Lin et al., 2007), protonated with UCSF Chimera (Pettersen et al., 2004).
+The NOE difference experiments recorded upon the selective saturation of hyperfine shifted signals A, D and E (Figure 2) can be compared with the pattern of NOEs that, from each of the possible assignments, can be predicted on the basis of the X-ray structure (PDB ID: 2QD0 (Lin et al., 2007)), protonated with UCSF Chimera (Pettersen et al., 2004).
 A more detailed description of the procedure is reported in Appendix A.

 The proposed assignment is summarized in Table 1.
-Signals A-C, showing larger shifts and line widths, are assigned to protons of residues bound to the Fe2 of the cluster, while the less shifted and sharper signals D-E belong to residues bound to Fe1.
+Signals A-C, showing larger shifts and linewidths, are assigned to protons of residues bound to the Fe2 of the cluster, while the less shifted and sharper signals D-E belong to residues bound to Fe1.
 This is an unprecedented feature, because in all $[Fe_2S_2]^{2+}$ cases investigated so far (Banci et al., 2013; Cai et al., 2017; Dugad et al., 1990; Skjeldal et al., 1991), the poor spectral resolution has prevented any attempt to analyze the electronic properties of the individual iron ions of the oxidized $[Fe_2S_2]^{2+}$ cluster.
-The two iron ions of the $[Fe_2S_2]^{2+}$ cluster in mitoNEET present different properties, which could arise either from a different electron spin relaxation time or from different spin delocalization mechanisms from the iron ions to the cluster-bound residues.
+The two iron ions of the $[Fe_2S_2]^{2+}$ cluster in mitoNEET present different properties, that could arise either from a different electron spin relaxation time or from different spin delocalization mechanisms from the iron ions to the cluster-bound residues.